 Local democracy during coronavirus

-Complete our online form to register to speak at a council meeting in order to request to participate.
+Complete our online form to arrange to speak at a council meeting in order to request to participate.

 Speakers will continue to have a maximum of 3 minutes to speak.

 Some meetings will retain their remote status and will be held as a public forum meeting.
 Where this is the case, this will be published along with the dates and times of the meeting on our social media channels, with agendas published online.

 As a resident of York there may be times when you want to attend council meetings to have your say.
 You might want to bring a particular issue to the attention of councillors or give your views on a planning application or development.